There’s a lot to plan for when moving to a new place. Read our blog to see how you can save money during the moving process.

 The more time you have to prepare for a big move, the better.
 Your moving date can mean as much to your bottom line as your method.
-If you have any say in the matter, pick a moving date that steers clear of the prime moving season – summer (Memorial Day weekend through Labor Day weekend in the United States).
-Additionally, weekends are likely to be more expensive than weekdays, so do your best to schedule a moving date when there’s less competition for moving company resources.
+If you have any say in the matter, pick a moving date that isn’t within prime moving season – like summer or Memorial Day weekend through Labor Day weekend in the United States.
+Additionally, weekends are likely to be more expensive than weekdays, so do your best to schedule a moving date with less competition for moving company resources.

 Purge Excess Inventory

 Whether you’ve been in your current home for a few months or decades, you’ve likely picked up some items you no longer need.
-While much of this is waste that you’ll want to dispose of, you might find it easier to sell or donate some of your still-valuable items to save you time, space, and moving costs when it comes time for your move-out date.
+While you might find it easier just to throw them away, you could make a little cash if you sell or donate items in good condition.
+You’ll save time, space, and moving costs by getting rid of these items prior to your move-out date.

 Consider Your Options

 Not all ways of moving are created equal, and your needs aren’t necessarily the same as your neighbor’s.
 For example, if you have a light load and a short drive, you might be able to move your belongings with a simple rental truck.
-However, more stuff and longer moves require greater assets, and you’re likely to need to rent a portable storage unit or hire a moving company.
+However, more stuff and longer moves may require you to rent a portable storage unit or hire a moving company.
 No matter what situation you find yourself in, you’ll want to weigh your options and find help suitable to you and your budget.